Start your care

 A diagnosis does not define you; instead, it acts as a tool to help schools, workplaces, and support systems recognise your needs and put the right adjustments in place.

-Schools can use your ADHD diagnosis process and accompanying report to provide:
+Schools can use your diagnosis and accompanying report to provide:

 • Individual learning plans